fuchen1991/epmc-petl/README.md

 ## Run
 To run EPMC-PETL, you need JDK 13.0+ installed.

 For SMT solvers, we tested our tool with z3 4.6.0 (https://github.com/Z3Prover/z3/releases/tag/z3-4.6.0).
+If you use different versions of z3, or different smt solvers, the running time may be different.

 There are two algorithms for PETL model checking.
 To run the algorithm that reduces the problem to MINLP, you should use the following command:
 ```